-1Who hosted the 2008 BRIT Awards when Klaxons performed live collaboration with Rihanna?
+1Who hosted the 2008 BRIT Awards when Klaxons performed a live collaboration with Rihanna?

 WRONG.
 It was Ozzy, Sharon, Kelly and Jack Osbourne.